 As you may have heard Carol Gittings has retired to Delaware but the good news is we have a new instructor Debbie Jobson!
 Debbie is teaching a 3 day a week Enhance Fitness Class virtually on Zoom.
 The class is held online on Mondays, Wednesdays and Fridays from 11 am-Noon and a second class held 12-1 pm.
 Limit 12 students per class.
 To register e-mail: Debbie.firstname.lastname@example.org

 Students will need to have a stretch band and their own weights (or use water bottles or canned food).
-The class will be free while it’s online and we look forward to having Debbie teach in person once the center re-opens.
+The class will be free while it’s online and we look forward to having Debbie teach in person in the fall.

 A regular practice of mindfulness meditation can help reduce stress and improve attention and general wellness.
 Meditating is a great way for seniors to care for themselves.
 This class will explore these themes and introduce different meditation techniques.
 A typical 50-minute class will devote approximately 30 minutes to a guided meditation and the remainder to instruction and discussion.
 Novice and experienced meditators are invited to attend.